-Consistent with its stated Dividend Policy to make annual distributions of at least one cent per share (referred to below), the Directors have recently declared payment of a fully franked dividend as follows:
+Consistent with its stated Dividend Policy to make annual distributions of at least one cent per share (referred to below), Bentley recently paid a fully franked dividend as follows:

-Dividend Rate Record Date Expected Payment Date Franking DRP Issue Price (cents) 0.50 cent per share 17 August 2017 31 August 2017 100% franked 11.72
+Dividend Rate Record Date Payment Date DRP Issue Price (cents) DRP Shares Acquired 0.50 cent per share 13 July 2018 20 July 2018 \$0.1115 229,840

-The Company's Dividend Reinvestment Plan (DRP) applied to this dividend (with the DRP issue price set at a 2.5% discount to Bentley's volume weighted average price on ASX in the 5 day period up to and including the dividend record date).
+The Company's Dividend Reinvestment Plan (DRP) applied to this dividend with the DRP issue price set at a 2.5% discount to the Company's volume weighted average price on ASX in the 5-day period up to and including the dividend record date.
+Pursuant to the DRP Rules, the Company acquired shares on-market to satisfy its obligations to participants under the DRP.